mzhao123/IBMCLoudDemo-FNTPR-DANIEL/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 2. My program is blank and ugly!
 I did not spend much effort at all in the front end UI design.
 3. Although passport is great and all, I think (correct me if I'm wrong) the IBM Cloud has its own service for authentication, which is much more secure than anything my naive lil brain can think up.
 4. Embedded JavaScript (ejs) is an okay templating system for the front end views, but I kind of wish I used something a little fancier, like **React or Angular**.
 Perhaps that's something you could do?
+5. We would like to figure out how to allow reports to be downloaded as a pdf file.

 # 5.0 Conclusion